4lbertoC/mirrordelivery/README.md

 ### DESCRIPTION

-Mirror Delivery is a competitive local HTML5 game for 2 players.
+Mirror Delivery is a competitive HTML5 game for 2 players.
+They use the same machine, but different controls (keyboard vs mouse on desktop or separate button groups on a touch enabled device)

 *Player 1* interprets **Luke**, a delivery boy who has to deliver some crates full of of mirrors to an old lady (from now on called "Granny").